ibm-cloud-docs/vmware/vmware-vsphere-6-getting-started.md

 4. Scroll down the **Device details** screen and note the **Passwords** for both the Windows OS and vCenter software.
 5. Open a Microsoft&reg; Remote Desktop (RDP) session and connect to your vCenter server through its public IP address.
 6. Log in using the passwords that you obtained in step 4. **Note:** You need an active VPN connection to IBM Cloud needs if you use a private IP address to access vCenter.
 For more information about VPN access, see [Enabling SSL VPN access](/docs/iaas-vpn?topic=iaas-vpn-getting-started).
-7. Download and install the traditional [vSphere Client](https://kb.vmware.com/s/){:external} or use the vSphere web client by using following the link `https://<vCenter-Sever-Public-IP-Address>/vsphere-client/`.
+7. Download and install the traditional [vSphere Client](https://kb.vmware.com/s/){: external} or use the vSphere web client by using following the link `https://<vCenter-Sever-Public-IP-Address>/vsphere-client/`.
 8. Log in to vCenter with the IP address and passwords you obtained in steps 3 and 4.
 9. Right-click the vCenter server name in the left pane and select **New data center**.
 10. Enter an appropriate name for the data center.